HazAT/KSCrash/Architecture.md

 Provides storage and retrieval of crash reports and other configuration data.
 Also provides file paths for more primitive access by other layers.

-Primary entry point: KSCrashReportStore.h
+Primary entry point: SentryCrashReportStore.h

 ### Crash Recording

 Records a single crash event.
 This layer is implemented in async-safe C.

-Primary entry point: KSCrashC.h
+Primary entry point: SentryCrashC.h

 ### Crash Reporting

 Processes, transforms, and sends reports to a remote system.

-Primary entry point: KSCrash.h
+Primary entry point: SentryCrash.h

 ### Monitors